urbit/old-urbit.org/tutorial/nock/ch1_sec2.md

 48   49
 ```
 So how do the above trees relate to running `.*(a [0 b])`?
 Simple, every part
-of the tree gets mapped to an atomic address (we call it an axis).
-The mapping
-looks something like this:
+of the tree gets mapped to an atomic address, which we call it an axis.
+The mapping looks something like this:

 ```text
            1